Sayeed Mohammed: Early life and education

+Career and activism

 In October 1908, Sayeed organized and led various mass protests against the British government regarding the new provision introduced by the British, which provided limited and separate reservation of seats for Muslim and Hindu students in schools at the time of admission.
 Because of his participation in the nationalist movements against the British government, he along with some of his other Indian colleagues at Victoria high school, who were nationalists too, were asked to resign from their respective positions.
 It was during this period when Gopabandhu Das established the first nationalist school in Odisha called the Satyabadi Bana Bidyalaya at Sakhigopal, Puri in 1909.

 Sayeed saw this as an excellent idea to educate and uplift Indian children without actually serving or working under the British and thus, to cultivate the ideals of nationalism in the hearts of Indian students; he established a new nationalist school called the 'Muslim Seminary' in 1913 at Cuttack for Indian students..

+In 1918, Orissa was struck by one of the most devastating crises in its history, a severe meteorological drought that crippled agriculture, triggered widespread food shortages, and left vast sections of the population starving.
+The calamity deepened as the 1918 influenza pandemic swept across India, turning famine into a full-blown humanitarian disaster.
+Malnutrition and hunger made people acutely vulnerable to the virus, while the disease itself spread rapidly through weakened, overcrowded communities.
+The combined impact of famine and influenza created a mutually reinforcing tragedy, leading to staggering mortality rates, particularly among the poor and marginalized.

+Amid this turmoil, Sayeed emerged as a strong voice of resistance.
+Outraged by the colonial administration’s indifference, he went against Sir Edward Vere Levinge, the then Lieutenant Governor of the Bihar and Orissa Province, holding him accountable for the government’s failure to provide timely relief.
+He mobilized local communities, appealed for relief measures, and brought attention to the suffering of the people through petitions and public statements.

 On 23 March 1921, he received Gandhiji at Qadam e Rasul, Cuttack and hosted the meeting along with Ekram Rasul in which Gandhiji had addressed the people of Cuttack.
 Sayeed contributed generously to the Tilak Swaraj Fund as per Gandhiji's appeal.
-In the wake of the Non-cooperation movement, Sayeed organized various melas to unite the Hindus and Muslims of the city against the British and had called for a complete boycott of foreign goods.
+In the wake of the non-cooperation movement, Sayeed organized various melas to unite the Hindus and Muslims of the city against the British and had called for a complete boycott of foreign goods.
 In order to support the ongoing Swadeshi movement, he had made it mandatory for everyone in his school to wear clothes only made of Khadi.
 Sayeed himself wore clothes made of Khadi to set an example.
 He co-founded the All Odisha Khilafat Committee in 1922 before his death.